idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 Ratio Senior: SDE-II: SDE-I (1,2,2) => ten person team: 2, 4, 4.

 - Everyone grows by learning and teaching.
-Lots of rules
-- A crappy job for an SDE-II is a growth opportunity for SDE-I.
+- A crappy job for an SDE Level-X is a growth opportunity for SDE Level-(X-1).
 - SDE-IIIs want to think hard and lead.
 - SDE-IIs do the bulk of the work, and are fully independent.
 - SDE-I bring energy and excitement, but still dependent.

-Ideally, people grow from SDE-I -> SDE-III on a team, so much knowledge transfer and opportunity.
+(Bad analogy) A team is like a "conveyer belt", people continually improve and mature and want larger scope, requiring a constant flow of incoming college hires.

 ### Are they more comfortable with generalists or specialists?